The Takeaway:

 Technically, our winner is sold at a price just barely above our $300 threshold, but given that it’s by such a small amount and that the model is frequently offered for sale at well below our threshold, we couldn’t resist including it.

-This is a wonderful chair, and a striking design, both graceful and charming, and its wood finish accents almost give it an Old-World feel.
+This is a wonderful chair with a striking design.
+It is both graceful and charming, and its wood finish accents almost give it an Old-World feel.
 It’s very pretty, but that almost works against it in some ways.
 If your home or office has a very casual décor scheme, it might honestly be a bit overdone and look a little out of place.

-If you’re a fan of the aesthetic and think it would make a great addition to your home, you’ll also find it to be an extraordinarily capable chair, offering not only impressive comfort but also a series of extremely well-implemented ergonomic features, including:
+Suppose you’re a fan of the aesthetic and think it would make a great addition to your home.
+In that case, you’ll also find it to be an extraordinarily capable chair, offering not only impressive comfort but also a series of extremely well-implemented ergonomic features, including:

 While none of these are adjustable in any way, they’re all so well rendered in the chair’s design that they’ll serve you quite well and work to enhance the comfort of what is already a delightfully comfortable chair.

-While most office chairs use conventional block foam for padding and a few use memory foam, La-Z-Boy takes an entirely different approach to comfort with the Bellamy, using a comprehensive, proprietary padding system called ComfortCore Plus that consists of five different layers.
+While most office chairs use conventional block foam for padding and a few use memory foam, La-Z-Boy takes an entirely different approach to comfort with the Bellamy.
+It uses a comprehensive, proprietary padding system called ComfortCore Plus, which consists of five different layers.

 Starting from the bottom-most layer and working up, you’ll find: